janpsegers/Organ-pipes/README.md

 the flow is roughly

 enter the parameters in a gui

-calculate the dimensions in the calculator class print the dimensions using the calculatore class transfer the dimensions to the generator class. generate the svg output using the generator class.
+calculate the dimensions in the calculator class

+print the dimensions using the calculator class

+transfer the dimensions to the generator class.

+generate the svg output using the generator class.